cortega26/cortega26/README.md

 - 👋 Hi, I’m Carlos Ortega.
 - 👀 I’m interested in Data Analytics/Science
-- 🌱 I’m currently learning Python and job hunting
+- 🌱 I’m currently working with Python and job hunting
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me: carlosortega77 at gmail.com